pivotal/docs-tap/tap-gui/catalog/catalog-operations.md

   owner: default-team
 ```

-More information about system entities is available in
+More information about system entities is available in the
 [Backstage documentation](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-system).

 ### <a id='components'></a> Components

-A Component describes a software component, or a "unit of software".
+A component describes a software component, or what might be described as a unit of software.

 Component descriptor files require values for `apiVersion`, `kind`, `metadata.name`, `spec.type`,
 `spec.lifecycle`, and `spec.owner`.

-Some useful optional fields are `spec.system` and
+Some useful optional fields are `spec.system` and `spec.subcomponentOf`, both of which link a component
-`spec.subcomponentOf`, both of which links a Component to an entity it is a part of.
+to an entity that it is part of.

 ```yaml
 apiVersion: backstage.io/v1alpha1